-Australia is an established global leader in world-class research.
-The Australian Government helps maintain this reputation by ensuring researchers have access to cutting edge research infrastructure.
+Australia is an established global leader in world-class research, and our research excellence is underpinned by access to excellent national research infrastructure.

 National Research Infrastructure

-- Facilities, equipment and resources that are needed to perform research
+- Facilities, tools, equipment and other resources that are needed to perform research, and

 The Australian Government has invested $4 billion over 12 years (from 2018 to 2029) to support important pieces of national research infrastructure and make sure Australian researchers can access them.